Electronic Devices

 Often, a person using an electronic device becomes somewhat oblivious to what is happening around him/her.
 When using any electronic devices in the school building, students are reminded to be polite, cognizant of their surroundings, and safe at all times.
 Phone conversations should be quiet enough not to disturb others.
 Care should be taken when moving through the building so that you do not cause injury to self or others or cause a delay to the normal traffic patterns in the building.
 Passing time is limited so it is important to keep the hallways moving freely.
 While in the classroom, electronic devices should be used only for educational purposes, and it is critical that one person’s use of a device does not inhibit the learning environment for other students or the teacher’s ability to teach without interruption.

-All cell phones/smart phones should have the ringer silenced during the school day (7:30 AM – 2 2:25 PM).
-Students are permitted to use phones for making calls and texting during passing time but not during class time without the express permission of the teacher.
-During class, use of other features accessible through cell phones such as calendars, task lists, internet access, etc., must be limited to educational purposes at the discretion of supervising staff, must comply with appropriate student code of conduct, and must not disrupt or distract from the school learning environment.
+All cell phones/smart phones and other personal devices are to be silenced during the school day (7:30 AM–2:25 PM).
+Students are permitted to use phones for making calls and texting during passing time, lunch and study hall.
+Phone use must comply with appropriate student code of conduct and must not disrupt or distract from the school learning environment.

-Students may bring portable computing devices and e-book readers to school for educational purposes.
-The use of a computing device in class is at the complete discretion of the instructor.
-Students are expected to use the device for instructional purposes during class time and to act in accordance with the directions of the supervising staff member at all times.
-The use of computing devices and e-readers during lunch periods and study hall are at the discretion of the supervising staff member.
+Students are expected to use the district’s portable computing device for instructional purposes during class time and to act in accordance with the directions of the supervising staff member at all times.
+The use of the computing devices during lunch periods and study hall is at the discretion of the supervising staff member.